Donald Burgess McNeill: Southampton

-McNeill resumed as a physics lecturer at Southampton after the war, and was actively involved with the University Officers' Training Corps.
+After the war,McNeill resumed as a physics lecturer at Southampton, and was actively involved with the University Officers' Training Corps.
 In 1953 as the mace-bearing Esquire Bedell he assisted the institution to formally transition from Hartley University College to Southampton University with the chartered authority to award its own degrees.
 He had the role of Assistant Dean to the Faculty of Science at the university, though he preferred the title Faculty secretary.
 As an eccentric touch perhaps typical of the period he kept a pink elephant in his room as an introductory icebreaker when communicating with new students.
 A key work he co-authored with co-worker Dr. Jerrard was A Dictionary of Scientific Units - Including dimensionless numbers and scales which ran to six editions between 1962 and 1993 and was translated into four languages.

 Retirement

 McNeill retired from Southampton University in 1971 and returned to Northern Ireland.
 In 1972, in the midst of The Troubles, he joined the non-sectarian Alliance Party.
 In 1974, on the death of his brother Sean, NcNeill took over chairmanship of the McNeill Group.
 He was subsequently invited to the board of trustees of the Ulster Folk and Transport Museum becoming their chairman from 1978 to 1983.
 As such he was honoured by a portrait painting by Rita Duffy depicting him by favourite locomotive, the JT Class No. 93.
-His later years seen him continue be involved with rowing with all the Lagan clubs and tutoring upcoming scullers with his megaphone from the shoreline.
-His retirement seen him author and co-author a number of transport and historical publications.
+His later years saw him continue to be involved with rowing with all the Lagan clubs and tutoring upcoming scullers with his megaphone from the shoreline.
+His retirement saw him author and co-author a number of transport and historical publications.
 His final work aged about 97 was a comparative study of Presbyterian Church hymnals.
 He died two years later on 8 August 2010 aged 99.
 His collection of transport books and ephemera has been combined with those of his brother-in-law, Frank Green, to constitute the "McNeill-Green Collection" at the Ulster Folk and Transport Museum.

-Personal
+Personal life

 NcNeill was generally known as "DB" or "Mac".
 He never married.
 He was at one point an elder in the Presbyterian Church but latterly often liked to attend services at the Church of Ireland.
 On his death he bequeathed his body to Queen's for research.